US job openings rose last month, though hiring slowed, in mixed picture for labor market

 WASHINGTON (AP) — The number of job postings in the United States rebounded in October from a 3 1/2 year low in September, a sign that businesses are still seeking workers even though hiring has cooled.

 Openings rose 5% to 7.7 million from 7.4 million in September, the Labor Department said Tuesday.
+The increase suggests that job gains could pick up in the coming months.
 Still, the latest figure is down significantly from 8.7 million job postings a year ago.

-Last month, job openings rose sharply in professional and business services, a category that includes engineers, tech employees and accountants, as well as in the restaurant and hotel and finance industries.
+Last month, job openings rose sharply in professional and business services, a category that includes engineers, managers, and accountants, as well as in the restaurant and hotel and information technology industries.

+The number of people quitting their jobs rose in October, a sign of confidence in the job market.
+And layoffs tumbled to just 1.6 million — below the lowest figures in the two decades that preceded the 2020 pandemic.

-The pickup in job openings suggests that the job market could be stabilizing at a modest level.
+Taken as a whole, Tuesday’s figures suggest that the job market might be stabilizing at a modest level, with hiring moderate but layoffs uncommonly low.
 The unemployment rate is at a low 4.1%, even though job gains slowed sharply in October, according to the monthly jobs report.
-The slowdown reflected mainly the impact of hurricanes and a strike at Boeing.
+The slowdown in job growth last month reflected mainly the impact of hurricanes and a strike at Boeing.

+“There’s a lot of cause for optimism,” said Cory Stahle, an economist at Indeed, the job listings website.
+“The fact that job openings ticked up is always an encouraging sign.”

 Tuesday’s figures mean there are now 1.1 available jobs for each unemployed worker, a healthy figure.
 Before the pandemic there were usually more unemployed people than openings.